eduardomp/python_course/README.md

     jupyter notebook 00-module-name/00-module-name.ipynb

 ```

+Note: If for some reason the page appears blank in your browser, just refresh the page untill the notebook is correctly displayed

 To test your code and pass the challenge, run the cells that calls the test script inside the Jupyter notebook.